andydoro/IMA767_MEDP349_Fall2018/README.md

 This is a production heavy class.
 If you do not have your own computer, you will be able to access the labs outside of class.
 Rooms HN432 & HN478 also have computers with the relevant software installed.

-You must post assignments to the [class homework page](https://github.com/andydoro/IMA767_MEDP349_Fall2018/wiki/Homework) before class.
+You must post assignments to the [class homework page](https://github.com/andydoro/IMA767_MEDP349_Fall2018/wiki/Homework) on the following **Tuesday, 11pm** before class.
 Bring your work to class each week and be prepared to talk about it.
 For each week an assignment is late, 10 points will be deducted from its grade.

 Documentation of your work is required for all physical assignments.
 Refer to the [documentation guidelines](https://github.com/andydoro/IMA767_MEDP349_Fall2018/wiki/Documentation-Guidelines).

 ## Grading

-* Assignments: 30%
+* Assignments: 35%
 * Attendance and Participation: 35%
-* Final Project: 35%
+* Final Project: 30%

-### Midterm Project

-* Make an interactive system that can keep a user engaged with your system
-* The midterm project will be worked on in pairs assigned by the instructor
-* **Your project must be functional**

 ### Final Project

 The final project will demonstrate a large amount of time spent outside of class, though we will also spend a significant portion of the last weeks of class dedicated to the completion of this project.
 As such, it is expected to be more technically and critically engaging.

 * **Must be functional - your project must work!**
+* Make an interactive system that can keep a user engaged with your system
+* Should be novel
 * Should be soldered- not using a breadboard
-* Should be novel
 * Must be [well documented](https://github.com/andydoro/IMA767_MEDP349_Fall2018/wiki/Documentation-Guidelines), including circuit diagrams and well-commented code
 * Explain your design processes